Cr0mb/SIM-Swapping-Educational-Guide/README.md

    Attackers often start by gathering information about a victim to impersonate them with the mobile carrier.
 Common information includes:

    - **Full Name**: Often available from social media or public records.
    - **Phone Number**: Listed on profiles or available through data breaches.
+Sometimes found on job sites like indeed or linkedin.
    - **Address**: Sourced from public records or online data.
    - **Birth Date**: Frequently accessible through social media.
    - **Email Address**: Located on profiles, forums, or public websites.